-4.10 Welfare concerns / decision not to refer
+4.10 Welfare or wellbeing concerns / decision not to refer

-Where it is agreed with the Director of Programmes & Development that concerns do not meet the threshold for a safeguarding referral to external agencies, a "(Staff) Young Person Welfare Concern Form" (Appendix V) should be completed outlining the concern and the reasons for not referring the situation on as a safeguarding matter.
-Consideration should be given, and any decisions recorded, to the appropriateness of passing the information on, or not, to relevant involved agencies and the family.
+Any concerns about a young person's welfare or wellbeing should be logged by YAT staff on the digital safeguarding platform My Concern.
+Where a volunteer raises concerns about the welfare or wellbeing of a young person, they should complete a (Volunteer) Young Person Welfare Concern Form (Appendix VI) at the earliest opportunity and pass it to the relevant Programme or Mentoring Manager.
+The Director of Programmes & Development will triage any concerns logged on My Concern and assign further actions.
+Where it is decided that concerns do not meet the threshold for a safeguarding referral to external agencies, reasons for not referring the situation on as a safeguarding matter will be noted on My Concern.
+Consideration should be given, and any decisions recorded, to the appropriateness of passing the information on, or not, to other relevant involved agencies and the family.